 It sounds to fanciful to be real.
 I find his facing down Wild Bill Hickok, drawing down on him, and remaining alive just too hard to accept.
 It sounds like something that was all only in Hardin's imagination while in prison -- the imagination of a jailbird wanting to build up his reputation.

 So now, what if Wild Bill Hickok did know that Wesley Clements was indeed the killer John Wesley Hardin just using an alias?

-Well, there is a scene from the Clint Eastwood movie Unforgiven where Town Marshal Little Bill has to confront a known gunman by the name of English Bob.
+Well, there is a scene from the Clint Eastwood movie Unforgiven where City Marshal Little Bill has to confront a known gunman by the name of English Bob.
 Little Bill has his deputies stationed outside at the ready when English Bob steps onto the boardwalk.
 All of the deputies have their guns drawn on English Bob.
-And yes, English Bob tells his companion not to make any sudden moves because it may be his last.
+And yes, English Bob tells his companion not to make any sudden moves because it will be his last.